MpLebron/Hydro-SA-System/README.md

 ## Usage Guide

 1. **Create an SA Project**
-   - Access the web interface at http://localhost:8080
+   - Access the web interface.
    - Initialize a new SA_Project with study area and model details

 2. **Configure Parameters and Model**